jaimiosyncrasy/heatmap/README.md

 # **Visual Tool for Assessing Stability of DER Configurations on Three-Phase Radial Networks**
 ## *Summary of Tool*
-This repo contains code for evaluating control configurations of Phasor-Based Control on three-phase radial distribution grid feeders.
+This repo contains code for evaluating control configurations of power-voltage control laws on three-phase radial distribution grid feeders.
 Three main processes for doing so are:
 * Non-colocated placement process (NPP)
 * Co-located Placement Process (CPP)
 * Auto-colocated placement process (Auto-CPP)

-Each process generally analyzes configurations of actuator-performance node pairs by evaluating the stability of each and generating heatmaps to illustrate the results.
+Each process generally analyzes configurations of actuator-performance node pairs by evaluating the eigenvalue stability of the resulting state space model and generating heatmaps to illustrate the results.

 More details on these processes as well as the model used to evaluate stability is available in the associated paper at: https://arxiv.org/abs/2011.07232